Haunted Places in America you Need to Visit

 Located in: St. Augustine, Florida

 Several ghost sightings have been reported at the St. Augustine Lighthouse.
-One of the most popular is of two sisters, Eliza and Mary, who died on the property when they slid into the bay on a cart.
-Another ghostly figure is of one the lighthouse's first keeper's, Peter Rasmussen, who loved smoking cigars.
-Some visitors report smelling cigars at the lighthouse and coming in contact with the man himself.
+One of the most popular tale is of two sisters, Eliza and Mary, who died on the property after sliding on a cart into the bay.
+Another ghostly figure is of one the lighthouse's first keepers, Peter Rasmussen.
+He was a heavy cigar smoker, and some visitors report smelling cigars on their tour.
+Others have claimed they've come in contact with the man himself.

 Winchester Mystery House